shapehq/shp_api/README.md

 # ShpApi

-Shape API gem for Rails apps containing the most common methdos shared by all our API's.
+Shape API gem for Rails apps containing the most common methods shared by all our API's.

 ## Installation